-Prof. Dr. Maria Manez
+Prof. Maria Manez

 María Máñez Costa applies system thinking and analysis to support climate services development.
 María is an expert in participatory modelling and has been working in the last 20 years on the development of participatory processes and models.
 Her research focuses on innovative transdisciplinary approaches to support the transitions to resilient societies.
 Her work repeatedly lies at the interface between science and society.
 Topic-wise, María works on adaptation themes related to water management including the interface between urban resilience and agriculture, or nature based solutions.
 María has been involved in the development of the field of climate services since 2009.
-Since the academic year 2013, she is a visiting professor at the Polytechnic University of Valencia and teaches Participatory Modelling and System Dynamics successfully.
+Since the academic year 2013, she has been a visiting professor at the Polytechnic University of Valencia and has been successfully teaching Participatory Modelling and System Dynamics successfully.
 She also supervises PhDs and Master Students in different institutions.

 Prof. Stefan Klus – Director

 Stefan Klus is an associate professor in mathematics at the Heriot-Watt University, Edinburgh.
 He has several years of experience developing data-driven methods for the analysis of high-dimensional dynamical systems, with applications in molecular dynamics, fluid dynamics, quantum mechanics, agent-based modeling, and climate science.
-Before he joined the Heriot-Watt University, Dr. Klus worked at the University of Surrey, the Freie Universität Berlin, and the United Technologies Research Center, where he provided expertise in the areas of data science, machine learning, parallel computing, spectral and algebraic graph theory, and control of multi-agent systems, focusing on the analysis and optimization of numerical algorithms.
+Before he joined the Heriot-Watt University, Dr. Klus worked at the University of Surrey, the Free University of Berlin, and the United Technologies Research Center, where he provided expertise in the areas of data science, machine learning, parallel computing, spectral and algebraic graph theory, and control of multi-agent systems, focusing on the analysis and optimization of numerical algorithms.